Luuk-Dev/YT-Stream/README.md

 ```

 ## What is YT-Stream?
-YT-Stream is a package which can download and search YouTube video's very fast.
+YT-Stream is a package which can download and search YouTube video's.
+YT-Stream is based on the codes of [ytdl-core](https://npmjs.com/ytdl-core) and [play-dl](https://npmjs.com/play-dl) and further extended to create a package which met to my needs.

 ## Downloading
 You can download a video by using the `stream` function.
 The `stream` function has two parameters; the `info` or `url` parameter and the `options` parameter.
 The `options` parameter is not required.
 The first parameter must include the video url or the info that has been received from the `info` function.
 The `stream` function will return a `Promise`.
 The `Promise` will be fullfilled if the video was successfully downloaded.
 If there was an error, the `Promise` will be rejected with the error.
 Once the `Promise` gets fullfilled it will return the `Stream` class.
 The most important properties in the `Stream` class are: